INDAPlus20/AssignmentsInstructions/rust-task-6/README.md

 ### Grade

 To pass this assignment, write a GUI application which allows you to both play and replay chess.
 The *CATCH* is that you cannot use your own chess engine(!).
-Therefore, if your chess engine implementation differs from the specifications stated in the `rust-task-3` instructions, write your own API specifications in a README markdown file and push to your engine repository.
+Therefore, if your chess engine implementation differs from the specifications stated in the `rust-task-3` instructions, write your own API specifications in a README markdown file and add it to your engine repository.